 VNID mapping to Access Port VLANs

-ACI uses VLANs to segment traffic, This VLAN tag is locally significant on the access port and is known as the access encapsulation VLAN (encap VLAN), same we can say for VXLAN access encapsulation can also be a VXLAN.
+ACI uses VLANs to segment traffic, This VLAN tag is locally significant on the access port and is known as the access encapsulation VLAN (encap VLAN), same we can say for VXLAN access encapsulation can also be a VXLAN (VNID).

-For Bridge Protocol Data Unit (BPDU) forwarding each access encapsulation VLAN has a 1:1 mapping with an FD_VLAN construct, which has a fabric encapsulation segment ID and also used for for the purpose of BPDU flooding.
+For Bridge Protocol Data Unit (BPDU) forwarding, each access encapsulation VLAN has a 1:1 mapping with an FD_VLAN construct, which has a fabric encapsulation segment ID and is also used for the purpose of BPDU flooding.

 All traffic other than BPDUs is forwarded in the fabric as bridge domain VLAN (BD_VLAN) fabric encapsulation (VXLAN VNID).
 The BD_VLAN construct is represented as a VLAN by CLI commands, even though it does not have any access encapsulation VLAN associated with it.

 When you issue a show vlan command on the leaf, you see output that resembles the following